Lime Kiln Live Hydrophone

 About the Project

-In March 2016, SMRU Consulting North America, in partnership with The Whale Museum upgraded the hydrophone node at the lighthouse in Lime Kiln Point State Park on the west side of San Juan Island.
-Operations Manager Dr. Jason Wood is the lead Senior Research Scientist on this project, he also leads the deployment and ongoing maintenance of the Lime Kiln hydrophone node.
+SMRU Consulting North America, in partnership with The Whale Museum installed and maintains the hydrophone node at the lighthouse in Lime Kiln Point State Park on the west side of San Juan Island Washington state.
+Managing Director Dr. Jason Wood was the lead Senior Research Scientist on this project, he also leads the deployment and ongoing maintenance of the Lime Kiln hydrophone node.

 Lime Kiln Point State Park is also a whale-watch park.
 Throughout the year visitors come for the chance to watch Southern Resident killer whales (SRKW) as they swim along the shoreline.
 In an average year, around 200,000 people visit the park.